Capital Eye Vol. 16, No. 1 – Legislative Update Week 1: What’s the Rush?

 “Leading with Justice” Legislative Breakfast and Day of Action

-On Wednesday, January 11th, the West Virginia Criminal Law Reform Coalition, a group of West Virginia-based organizations partnering in pursuit of systemic changes to the state's criminal legal system, hosted a "Leading for Justice" legislative breakfast and day of action to bring awareness to the issues constituents hope to see addressed during the 2023 legislative session.
+The West Virginia Criminal Law Reform Coalition hosted a "Leading for Justice" legislative day of action to bring awareness to the 2023 legislative session.

 Advocates Call for Local & Legislative Action, Funding for Community Support Services to Address School Suspension Disparities